pratiks0/pratiks0/README.md

 - Advanced JavaScript and Node.js techniques

 ### 🚀 About Me
-- 🌟 I have a strong focus on creating visually appealing and user-friendly websites.
+- 🌟 I have a strong focus on creating visually appealing and user-friendly applications.
 - 💡 I love exploring new technologies and adding unique dimensions to my projects.

 ## Github Stats